rootm0s/WinPwnage/README.md

 * Elevate from administrator to NT AUTHORITY SYSTEM using handle inheritance
 * Elevate from administrator to NT AUTHORITY SYSTEM using named pipe impersonation
 * Elevate from administrator to NT AUTHORITY SYSTEM using token impersonation
+* Elevate from administrator to NT AUTHORITY SYSTEM using schtasks (non interactive)
+* Elevate from administrator to NT AUTHORITY SYSTEM using wmic (non interactive)

 ## Installing the Dependencies:
 ```pip install -r requirements.txt```